 The IAEA Safety Standards related to the safety of research reactors include IAEA Safety Standards Series No. SSR-3, Safety of Research Reactors (2016), and eleven Specific Safety Guides (hereinafter referred to as Guides).
-These Guides were all published before SSR-3 was issued and represent the international consensus on the safety of research reactors at the respective date of publication.
+These Guides were published in the period 2006-2012 (except SSG-37 which was published in 2015) and represent the international consensus on the safety of research reactors which existed at that time.
 These Guides have been extensively used as the basis for the safety assessments conducted during the IAEA Integrated Safety Assessment of Research Reactors (INSARR) missions and were used by many Member States as reference when establishing national safety regulations and safety policies and practices of research reactor operating organizations.